- As low as $404/Night

 - Apartment

 Welcome to The Apollo!
-We are located in the heart of Avondale in West Ashley — a highly charming neighborhood that’s only 10 mins.
+We are located in the heart of Avondale in West Ashley — a highly beautiful neighborhood that’s only 10 mins.
 (2.5 miles) from downtown and 15 mins.
 (10 miles) from Folly Beach.
 Within 0.5 miles, there are a dozen eateries and bars, a coffee shop, grocery store, pharmacy, laundromat, salon, two spas, a gym, and a yoga studio.

 Our space is a separate apartment attached to our home.
 You have your own driveway, porch, and entrance.
 While we don’t have a full kitchen, there is a mini refrigerator, Keurig, and microwave.